The complete tool

 I looked at rivet-making tools and the solution was obvious: Make a better version

 of my prototype.
-It will make every size rivet I've ever used and a few extras.
+It will make every size rivet I've ever used and extras.

 Some people will say it is overkill - overkill was, like, ten steps ago!

-Seriously, it should last my lifetime and then some so its annualized cost is
+Seriously, it should endure for my lifetime so its annualized cost is

-Finish work on the rivets is minimal.
+Finish work on the rivets is significantly reduced.
 Removable plates ensure

 the perfect rivet head diameter.
-The head profile
+The head profiles

-Not including rivet length or fancy add-ons, there are scores of possible combinations.
+Not including rivet length or fancy add-ons, there are scores of combinations.

 thickness for each of the five wire diameters at any finished length.